Azure/batch-shipyard/README.md

 ## Documentation
 Please refer to
 [this guide](https://github.com/Azure/batch-shipyard/blob/master/docs)
-for a complete primer on concepts and usage.
+for a complete primer on concepts, usage and a quickstart guide.

 Please visit the
 [recipes directory](https://github.com/Azure/batch-shipyard/blob/master/recipes)